relianceinfo-de/fcmb-oracle-sql-training/Labs/Intermediate/Module 4 - Indexing and Performance Optimization.md

+# Module 4: Indexing and Performance Optimization

-This lab focuses on understanding and applying indexing strategies and using EXPLAIN PLAN to optimize query performance in an Oracle SQL environment.
+This lab focuses on understanding and applying indexing strategies and using `EXPLAIN PLAN` to optimize query performance in an Oracle SQL environment.

 ## Scenario